-Based on the study herein reported, delineated mineralization of Mt Boppy deposit is classified as Measured, Indicated and Inferred resources according to the definitions of the JORC Code (2012) as presented in Table 3.
-The mineral resource is depleted to the November 30th projected pit pick-up.
+Based on the study herein reported, delineated mineralization of the Mt Boppy deposits is classified as Measured, Indicated and Inferred resources according to the definitions of the JORC Code (2012) as presented in Error!
+Reference source not found..
+The mineral resource is depleted for the Boppy opencut to the November 30th 2021 projected pit pick-up, and treated (screened) material on the Boppy ROM dump as at 21 August 2023.